JakeClark-chan/Object-Detection-for-AIC/README.md

 Reproduce environment: `pip install -r requirements.txt` **with Python 3.11.x**

-Or install these packages: `pip install numpy pandas scikit-learn torch tqdm opencv streamlit transformers accelerate ultralytics qdrant_client` (just run and check if there is any missing package hihi)
+Or install these packages: `pip install numpy pandas scikit-learn torch tqdm opencv-python streamlit transformers accelerate ultralytics qdrant_client` (just run and check if there is any missing package hihi)